EternityForest/EmberOS/EmberOS/src/modules/embedpi/filesystem/sketch/share/ember-doc/README.md

 # EmberOS Help

+## Remove packages

+dillo, claws-mail, minecraft, mathematica, sonicpi, and several other apps have been removed.
+Most things have been replaed with more useful or more free equivalents.

 ## The command shell
 New!
 We now use xonshell for the default shell.
 It is mostly bash compatible, but